Maurits Schmitz

-Maurits Schmitz (born 31 March 1993) is a Dutch professional football player who plays as a goalkeeper for SV Spakenburg in the Dutch Tweede Divisie.
+Maurits Schmitz (born 31 March 1993) is a Dutch former professional football player who plays as a goalkeeper.

 Career

 AFC Ajax

 Maurits Schmitz joined the youth ranks of AFC Ajax in 2002 where he progressed through the various ranks, signing his first professional contract in the summer of 2012.
 On 8 August 2013 his contract with Ajax was extended for another year, binding him to the club until the summer of 2014.
 He joined the reserves squad at first, having played for the A1 youth selection the previous season.
 He made his professional debut in the Dutch Eerste Divisie on 14 October 2013 against Fortuna Sittard, playing the full 90'-minutes in the 3–0 away loss.

 In the summer of 2014, Schmitz became the first choice keeper for Ajax Zaterdag (Ajax 3), the newly promoted amateur team of Ajax, competing in the Topklasse, the third tier of professional football in the Netherlands.
 He made 15 league appearances while keeping two clean sheets.
 He also made one appearance in the first round of the KNVB Cup in a 4–0 win against De Valk.